CinnamonBun Developer Guide

 Info

-directly store the reference to the Owner (Person
+directly store the reference to the Owner (Person) of the Transaction, instead Transaction

 Design considerations